These exotic "black pearls" are the stuff of legend.

 Tahiti is the main island hub of French Polynesia, but Tahiti itself does not actually produce pearls.

-Tahitian pearls are grown in French Polynesia, a group of 5 island archipelagos that covers the size the Europe!
+Tahitian pearls are grown in French Polynesia, a group of 5 island archipelagos.
+Most of the pearl production comes from the

-Yet only has a land surface of around 1500 square miles.
+This group of small islands covers the size the Europe, yet only has a land surface of around 1500 square miles!

 *I should also note that Tahitian pearls don't come from Hawaii either, regardless what that sales clerk told you.